 Silence In The Classroom

 Hezekiah was a great king in Judah who followed the Lord closely.
 At his prayer, God sent an angel and wiped out 185,000 Assyrians who were coming to attack Jerusalem (2 Kings 19:35).
-At his prayer, God healed him and added fifteen years to his life (2 Kings 20:6).
+Another time he prayed, and God healed him and added fifteen years to his life (2 Kings 20:6).
 Still, there was a time when God left him to test him and to know what was in his heart.

-When a teacher is teaching the class, you can ask all the relevant questions that you have about the subject and the teacher will answer them.
-However when the test comes, there is silence in the classroom.
+While a teacher is instructing the class, you can usually ask all the questions you want about the subject, and the teacher will answer them.
+However, when the test comes, there is silence in the classroom.

 Read more at: www.refreshinghope.org